google-marketing-solutions/ga4-ecom-attributor/ecom-attributor-web-GTM/README.md

 **A:** If you have Universal Analytics Data Layer, it will collect Promotion `id`, `name`, `creative` and `position` parameters.\
 In GA4 Data Layer, it will collect `promotion_id`, `promotion_name`, `creative_name` and `creative_slot` parameters.

-**Q: What if I do not have one of the collected parameters in Data Layer (e.g. I don't have `position` parameter for my products)?**\
+**Q: What if I do not have one of the collected parameters in Data Layer (e.g. I don't have `position` parameter for my items)?**\
 **A:** Missing parameter simply won't be collected and information won't be sent to GA4.

-**Q: I have product-level custom dimensions/metrics.
+**Q: I have item-level custom dimensions/metrics.
 Will they still be sent to GA4?**\
-**A:** Yes, any product-level custom dimensions/metrics will still be sent to GA4.
+**A:** Yes, any item-level custom dimensions/metrics will still be sent to GA4.

 **Q: Does List information needs to be available inside Items array or can it be also provided inside ecommerce object (for UA, inside ActionField object)?**\
 **A:** Solution is developed to work in both cases.
-First, it will check inside Items/Products array.
+First, it will check inside Items array.
 If List information is not availble, it will check inside ecommerce object (for UA actionField object).

 **Q: Why I need to have Item ID on every ecommerce event that is fired on my website?**\
 **A:** Item ID is required on every ecommerce event (except promotions events) because this is the key how List information is stored in the cookie and taken from the cookie.
 If you don't have Item ID on one of your ecommerce events (e.g. item ID missing on `checkout` event), then List information won't be retrieved from cookie and sent to GA4.